 The use of the Application is subject to acceptance of these GCU.
 At the time of creating their Account, the Members must click on "I accept the General Conditions of Use".

 Only the acceptance of these GCU enables the Members to access the Services offered by the Application and to create an Account.
-These GCU must be accepted in their entirety and without amendment unless otherwise agreed in a writing signed by the Company.
-In the event of a breach by a Member of any of the obligations set out herein, the Company reserves the right to suspend the Member's access to the Services, and the Member shall not be entitled to any reimbursement, credit note or compensation.
+These GCU must be accepted in their entirety and without amendment unless otherwise agreed in writing signed by the Company.
+In the event of a breach by a Member of any of the obligations set out herein, the Company reserves the right to suspend or terminate the Member's Account or access to the Services, and the Member shall not be entitled to any reimbursement, credit note or compensation.

 These GCU include clauses which relate to the Delivery of Goods, which are expressly accepted by the User through issuing a Delivery Request.

-No special condition or other general conditions issued by the User and/or the Independent Courier shall prevail over these GCU unless otherwise agreed in a writing signed by the Company.
+No special condition or other general conditions issued by the User and/or the Independent Courier shall prevail over these GCU unless otherwise agreed in writing signed by the Company.

 2.2.
 Amendments to the GCU